 Honorary Assistant Clergy

 The Revd Canon Terence Sampson Educated at a Cumbrian Grammar school, I later trained and qualified as a Chartered Accountant in Workington.
 Accepted for training as a Priest in the Church of England in 1964 I was ordained Deacon in 1967 and a Priest in 1968.
 After serving a five year Curacy in Penrith I was appointed to the parish of St Barnabas Carlisle in 1972.
 In addition to my parish work I have always been interested in all aspects of Ministry and have served both as a Chaplain to the Cumberland Infirmary, and later Honorary Canon of Carlisle Cathedral and as a member of the Bishop’s Council and Rural Dean of Solway.
-My wife Margaret and I are now fully retired and our three children are grown up with families of their own.
-With retirement came the opportunity for adventures and in 2002 we ventured widely in our motorhome eventually arriving at camping Florantilles where we stayed for 5 years before we bought an apartment in San Miguel in 2007.
-I became involved in the Chaplaincy as an Honorary Assistant Priest and, though I am less active pastorally, I still continue a regular Eucharistic ministry.
+With retirement came the opportunity for adventures and in 2002 my late wife Margaret and myself ventured widely in our motorhome eventually arriving at camping Florantilles where we stayed for 5 years before we bought an apartment in San Miguel in 2007.
+I became involved in the Chaplaincy as an Honorary Assistant Priest.

 Contact: 677237496, email@example.com